-The heart pumps blood to the arteries, which conduct the blood to the tissues to provide oxygen and nutrients and keep the tissues healthy.
-The tissues exchange bodily waste for oxygen and nutrients and transmit the blood into the veins so that the veins can carry it back to the heart.
+The heart pumps this body fluid to the arteries, which conduct it to the tissues to provide oxygen and nutrients and keep the tissues healthy.
+The tissues exchange bodily waste for oxygen and nutrients and transmit it into the veins so that the veins can carry it back to the heart.

 As one of our group members walks and breathes, Galacti notes that the acts of walking and bike riding increase proper circulation, as does swimming, which boosts oxygen flow to the heart and lungs and helps maintain a blood oxygen level of at least 95 percent (normal in adults).

 We need to eat and drink water, but we cannot survive without oxygen.
 We think of the CO2 cycle and the plants cleansing the air and producing oxygen from carbon dioxide, which we breathe out.Our bodies are perfectly equipped to breathe the oxygen abundant in our atmosphere as well as 'digest' the oxygen in the water we drink.
 Click To Tweet

 As we know from our examination of the water cycle, oxygen is also in our water.
 We ponder the fact that our bodies are equipped to breathe the oxygen abundant in our atmosphere.
 We also ponder the other benefit oxygen provides: our voices.